matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 exist to prevent that.

-**Nothing sees the future.** Normalisation statistics come from each drive's first five minutes and are then frozen — the same thing a deployed monitor could do.
+**Nothing sees the future.** Normalisation statistics come from each drive's first five minutes and are then frozen, the same thing a deployed monitor could do.
 An earlier version computed them over the whole recording, which let every moment's scaling depend on data recorded later.

 **Confidence intervals resample subjects, not recordings.** Ninety-five drives from nineteen people